boldport/pcbmode/docs/source/setup.rst

                 source pcbmode-env/bin/activate
 		cd pcbmode

-If you want to just run *PCBmodE*, run
+where you can replace ``pcbmode-env`` with a name of your chooseing.
+If you want to install *PCBmodE*, run

 .. code-block:: bash

-		python3 setup.py install
+		pip install .

 but if you want to develop it, run

 .. code-block:: bash

-		python3 setup.py develop
+		pip install --editable .

 After installation, *PCBmodE* will be available in your path as an executable ``pcbmode``.
-But since it was installed in a virtualenv, the ``pcbmode`` command will only be available in your path after running ``source pcbmode-env/bin/activate`` and will no longer be in your path after running ``deactivate``, which gets you out of the virtual environment.
-You will need to activate the virtualenv each time you want to run ``pcbmode`` from a new terminal window.
+But since it was installed in a virtual environment, the ``pcbmode`` command will only be available in your path after running ``source pcbmode-env/bin/activate`` and will no longer be in your path after running ``deactivate``, which gets you out of the virtual environment.
+You will need to activate the virtual environment each time you want to run ``pcbmode`` from a new terminal window.

-Nothing is installed globally, so to start from scratch you can just follow these steps:
+Packages are not installed globally, so to start from scratch you can just follow these steps:

 .. code-block:: bash